 Rejection Sensitivity and Mid-Career Professionals

 For mid-career professionals transitioning into freelancing, rejection sensitivity is particularly tough.
-They’re used to steady roles, where rejections are rare.
+Mid-career professionals typically come from stable roles where formal rejection occurs infrequently.
 Facing constant “no’s” in freelancing feels overwhelming and unfamiliar.

-This clash between experience and new reality can erode confidence quickly.
+The mismatch between prior job stability and the high-rejection nature of freelancing can rapidly undermine professional confidence.
 Many talented professionals underestimate how emotional freelancing applications can be.

 Breaking Free from Rejection Sensitivity

-Overcoming rejection sensitivity doesn’t mean pretending rejection doesn’t hurt.
+Addressing rejection sensitivity requires changing response patterns rather than suppressing emotional reactions.
 It means finding healthier ways to respond and building habits that protect your confidence.
-Here are practical steps:

 Reframe Each “No”

 View rejection as data, not as a verdict.
 A declined proposal can reveal what clients are prioritising right now.
-Ask yourself: What can I learn here?
+Use each rejection to identify potential gaps in positioning, pricing, or alignment with client priorities.

 Create a Buffer System